-Meet the dominators.
 Front end wheel loaders are one of the most versatile machines in use today, having a diverse application across mining, agriculture and construction industries.
 The qualities and strengths of wheel loaders are equally diverse, with huge disparities between a machine’s capability and its price tag making the market sometimes difficult to navigate.
-Within this competitive marketplace are ten brands that stand out from the field.
+Within this competitive marketplace are ten brands that we think stand out from the crowd.

 With a history dating back to 19th century Japan, Kubota have long pressed the envelope on industry standards and innovations.
 Kubota’s seamless transition into the Australian industry rests in their tailored machines, designed specifically for the outback’s notoriously harsh conditions.
 Kubota are the leaders in the production of compact wheel loaders, focusing on the handling, speed, safety and ecological sustainability of their machines to maximise productivity whilst minimising costs.